sureandhar/Inventry/README.md

 # Inventry Manager

-Node js application to maintain your sales and purchase
+- Node js application to maintain your sales and purchase
+- Detailed Report generation system for daily sales and purchases

 ---
 ## Requirements